What identification you need to bring

 If you vote by post

-If you vote by post, you do not need to provide ID unless you have lost or spoilt your postal vote and need to be issued with a new one.
-Go to our Plan ahead page to find our more about postal voting.
+If you vote by post, you do not need to provide ID unless you have lost or spoilt your postal vote and need us to issue you with a new one.
+Find out more about postal voting.

 If your name on the electoral register does not match the name on your ID

-If you vote at the polling station from May 2023 onwards, your name on the electoral register should match the name on your ID.
+To vote at the polling station your name on the electoral register should match the name on your ID.

 Your name on the electoral register may differ from the name on your ID because you: